barneydesmond/WriteFreely-API/README.md

 Make sure to login and set the token, otherwise certain authorized requests will not be possible.

 ```
-from writefreely import client
+from writefreely import Client

-c = client('personajournal.ca')
+c = Client('personajournal.ca')

 c.login("username", "password")

 # This prints out the user data which includes the access token
-# We will store the token into the client instance for authenticated requests
+# The token is automatically stored into the client instance for authenticated requests

-c.setToken("00000000-0000-0000-0000-000000000000")

-# Prints out the token and you are set to use the API!
+# You are all set to use the API!
 ```

 _Logging Out:_